jepotter1/EnderIO/README.md

     runtimeOnly fg.deobf("com.enderio:EnderIO:<VERSION>")
 }
 ```
-If you need any feature in the api, contact us.
+If you need any feature in the API, contact us.

 <!-- CONTRIBUTING -->
 ## Contributing